zle105/academic-kickstart/content/post/20200604/index.md

   placement: 1
 ---

-I will present our team's work on "Intelligent multiscale simulation based on process-guided composite database" at the 2020 LS-DYNA virtual conference (https://lsdynaconference.com/agenda).
+I will present the team's work on "Intelligent multiscale simulation based on process-guided composite database" at the 2020 LS-DYNA virtual conference (https://lsdynaconference.com/agenda).

 My talk will be on 9:05 am (PDT) within the composite session.